-The Adjunct Teaching Excellence Award recognizes an adjunct member of the Ferris faculty who has demonstrated excellence in teaching.
-Recipients of this award demonstrate teaching excellence in ways such as:
+The Adjunct Teaching Excellence Award recognizes an adjunct member of the Ferris faculty who has demonstrated excellence in teaching as evidenced by such things as students’ ratings of instruction, development of innovative teaching and learning strategies, devotion to the quality of students’ learning experiences, high scholarly standards, and evidence of creativity in instructional approach.

 2011 - Kevin Besey